rickmugridge/mismatched/WhatIsNew.md

 # What is New (since Jan 2021)

+## 12 March 2021
+ * When the actual and expected arrays are of different length, a full diff is provided.

 ## 5 March 2021

  * `match.string.match()` can now take an argument of a string or a regular expression (eg, `match.string.match(/a.c/)`)